MichaelMcCulloch/hyperchess/hchess.md

             if let Some(axis) = double_step_axis {
                 if !any_other_movement {
-                    // It is a double push!
-                    // Target is the skipped square.
-                    // Victim is `to_idx` (the pawn that moved). let dir = if mv.to.values[axis] > mv.from.values[axis] {
+                    let dir = if mv.to.values[axis] > mv.from.values[axis] {
                         1
                     } else {